Man sentenced to 45 years for cold-case murder of Federal Way teen

-KENT — A King County judge sentenced a former Des Moines man to over 45 years in prison Thursday for the cold-case murder of 16-year-old Sarah Yarborough, who was found fatally strangled on the Federal Way High School campus over 30 years ago.
+KENT — A King County judge sentenced a former Des Moines resident to over 45 years in prison Thursday for the cold-case murder of 16-year-old Sarah Yarborough, who was found fatally strangled on the Federal Way High School campus over 30 years ago.

 A jury found Patrick Leon Nicholas, 59, guilty of first-degree felony murder two weeks ago and returned a special verdict that Yarborough’s killing was sexually motivated.
 Though Nicholas faced a standard sentencing range of 26 to nearly 35 years, the jury’s finding allowed prosecutors to seek the exceptional sentence of more than 45 years.